Giles Coren: Fake Polish Twitter account

 In December 2018, it was discovered that Giles Coren had an alternative Twitter account that "he once used to suggest people critical of him were motivated by antisemitism".
 The account stated to be of a Polish plumber with a bio composed in broken English and Coren's book cover as avatar.

 Tweets after the death of Dawn Foster

 In July 2021, following the death of the journalist Dawn Foster, Coren tweeted the following:

-An earlier version of this tweet included the words, "you can fuck off on to hell now where you belong" in place of, "HA HA HA HA HA HA".